Last Updated on 08/25/23 by quiltripping

 The Medallion

-The Medallion automatically unlocked my room once I was within about 3-4 feet of my cabin door.
+The Medallion automatically unlocked my room once I was within 3-4 feet of my cabin door.
 I also used it for any on board charges for drinks, excursions, etc. It also acted as my ID to get back on the ship after getting off in port.

 The Medallion App